 When you first enter your instance, you will be on the apps page looking at your apps.
 You can access this at any time by clicking on the apps dropdown menu.
-To the left, you will see many preloaded apps.
+To the left, you will see a few apps to get you up to speed.
 Apps can be organized into groups (or folders).
 You can reorganize these at any time by simply dragging and dropping the applications.
 You can also create new apps or groups.

 The app editor is where you go to build and edit apps.
 You can explore this app yourself or you can learn how it was built with a course in Tulip University